What is a Gelding Horse?

 J.R.R.
 Tolkien based these fearless riders on the Scythians, a culture that lived in Central Asia between the 9th and 7th centuries BC.
 These horse experts wanted well-behaved war horses that could be kept together in large groups, and so they gelded their stallions.

-Aristotle also mentioned geldings in his writings in 350 BC, so safe to say this practice has been going on for thousands of years.
+Aristotle also mentioned geldings in his writings in 350 BC, so safe to say the practice of gelding a male horse has been going on for thousands of years.

 Why are Racehorses Gelded?